 Tom Riddle was just exercising an opportunistic determination to take advantage of the situation.
 He himself was almost completely unrelated to any of it.
 He was a total outsider.
 In fact, he was an virtual non-sequitur.

 In which case, what was Rowling’s point?
-I don’t understand the message that the lady was attempting to send.
-Something was being lost in translation, and I suspected that for all that we had been deliberately given the impression that we now knew all there was to know about the young Tom Riddle, we were still missing the crucial piece of information which would snap it all into focus and make it clear what we would have to do to deal with him.
+I still don’t understand the message that the lady was attempting to send.
+Something was being lost in translation, and at the end of HBP I suspected that for all that we had been deliberately given the impression that we now knew all there was to know about the young Tom Riddle, we were still missing the crucial piece of information which would snap it all into focus and make it clear what we would have to do to deal with him.

 Post-HBP it was also finally unmistakable to any reader that the wizarding world that Rowling presents is practically the antithesis of one of Elizabeth Goudge’s slightly-flawed little earthly paradises.
 This is emphatically not the hidden valley of ‘The Little White Horse’ with a villain who can simply be bought off by giving him what he really wants, and to which he has a perfectly valid claim.

-Now that we’ve finally got a good look at it, it is glaringly evident that the whole wizarding government, and the society which supports it, is hopelessly corrupt.
+Now that we’ve finally had a good look at it, it is glaringly evident that the whole wizarding government, and the society which supports it, is hopelessly corrupt.

 And getting rid of Voldemort isn’t going to do a thing about that.

 The whole British WW is a nasty little dystopia on close to the same general magnitude as the society depicted in Orwell’s ‘1984’, and while Rowling seemed determined to rub our noses in that fact, on every conceivable opportunity, she gave us absolutely no indication that she had any more intention of fixing any part of it than Orwell did.

 I mean, really!
 What have we got here?
 This is a “world” whose government was established by engaging in a partnership with Dementors in order to control its citizenry!

 Hold that thought.